megawubs/trakt-api-wrapper/readme.md

 So, lets say our client id is `12345678` and our client secret is `secret01` and we can't have a redirect url because you are developing locally (Trakt can't access your local dev environment).
 Now, `urn:ietf:wg:oauth:2.0:oob` is going to be our redirect url.
-Creating the Trakt object an now be done like this:
+Creating the Trakt object can now be done like this:

  ```PHP
  <?php